davorg/dmp/chapters/chapter07.md

 	}

-The first thing to do when dealing with binary data is to put the file handle that you will be reading into binary mode by calling binmode on it.
+The first thing to do when dealing with binary data is to put the filehandle that you will be reading into binary mode by calling binmode on it.
 This is necessary on operating systems which differentiate between binary and text files (these include DOS and Windows).
 On these operating systems, a \cM\cJ end-of-line marker